-Student clerkship performance is based on the clerkship director's judgment as to whether the student honors, passes, or needs improvement on each of 8 competencies described by the PLFSOM discipline performance rubric.
+Student clerkship performance is based on the clerkship director's judgment as to whether the student honors, passes, or needs improvement on each of the eight competencies described by the Paul L. Foster School of Medicine (PLFSOM)'s discipline performance rubric.
 The final clerkship performance assessment is conducted at the end of the rotation based on the student's level of performance at that point in time.
 Students are not penalized for lower levels of performance early in their rotation.
-It is expected that over the course of the block, student performance will have improved in many or all categories, based on constructive feedback and growing familiarity with the clinical discipline and patient care.
-In other words, the final assessment is not an average of the student's performance over the entire rotation, but represents their final level of achievement.
+It is expected that over the course of the block, student performance will improve in many or all categories, based on constructive feedback and growing familiarity with the clinical discipline and patient care.
+In other words, the final assessment is not an average of the student's performance over the entire rotation, but represents his/her final level of achievement.

-Possible Final Grades are Honors, Pass, Fails, and Incomplete.
-There is no cap or quota on the number of students eligible for Honors designation.
-The overall grade is based on the 8 competency scores as described below.
-No student who "needs improvement" in any competency on the final clerkship evaluation is eligible for honors.
+Possible final grades are honors, pass, fail, and incomplete.
+There is no cap or quota on the number of students eligible for honors designation.
+The overall grade is based on the eight competency criteria as described below.
+No student who is assessed as "needs improvement" in any competency on the final clerkship evaluation is eligible for honors.

-A student who fails Professionalism may be receive a Pass or a Fail overall at the discretion of the course director, regardless of the scores on all other items.
+A student who fails in the professionalism category may be receive an overall pass or a fail at the discretion of the course director, regardless of his/her score(s) on any other item(s).

-Third and Fourth Year
+>Third and Fourth Years

-Overall grade is based on the assessment in each of the 8 competencies:
+The overall grade is based on assessments in each of the eight competencies:

+Honors:

+- Passing score on the NBME exam, if applicable, at the 60th percentile or above on the first attempt - Passing score on the Objective Structured Clinical Examination (OSCE), if applicable, on the first attempt - Honors achieved in a minimum of four of the eight individual competencies on the final clerkship evaluation - No individual competency rated as "needs improvement" on the final assessment

+Pass:

-- Honors, if all of the following are true: - o Passes NBME exam, if applicable, at the 60th percentile or above on first attempt - o Passes OSCE, if applicable, on first attempt - Minimum of 4 of the 8 individual competencies rated as "Honors" on the final clerkship evaluation - No individual competency rated as "needs improvement" on the final assessment. - Pass if all of the following are true: - Passes NBME exam, if applicable, at the 6th percentile or above on the first or second attempt - o Passes OSCE, if applicable, on first or second attempt - Minimum of 6 of the 8 individual competencies rated as pass or better on the final clerkship evaluation - No more than 2 individual competencies rated as "needs improvement" on the final clerkship assessment - o Professionalism concerns are, in the judgment of the course director, not significant enough to warrant a Fail on the final clerkship evaluation. - A failing clinical assessment is assigned if any of the following are true. - o 3 or more individual competencies rated as "needs improvement" on the final clerkship assessment - o NBME Exam, if applicable, below the 6th percentile after 2 attempts - o Failure on final exam (other than NBME), if applicable, after 2 attempts - o Fail on OSCE, if applicable, after 2 attempts
+- Passing score on the NBME exam, if applicable, at the 6th percentile or above on the first or second attempt - o Passing score on the OSCE, if applicable, on the first or second attempt

+- A minimum of six of the eight individual competencies rated as pass or better on the final clerkship evaluation - No more than two individual competencies rated as "needs improvement" on the final clerkship assessment - Any professionalism concerns are, in the judgment of the course director, not significant enough to warrant a fail on the final clerkship evaluation

+• Fail:

-- o Professionalism concern deemed by the course director significant enough to warrant a Fail on the final evaluation. - If a student receives a final grade of "needs improvement" in the same competency in 3 or more clerkships, they will be referred to the Grading and Promotions Committee (GPC). - If a student fails 3 NBME's or 3 OSCE's within the third year, they will be referred to the Grading and Promotion Committee and a notation will be made on the MSPE (Medical Student Performance Evaluation)
+- Three or more individual competencies rated as "needs improvement" on the final clerkship assessment - Score on the NBME exam, if applicable, below the 6th percentile after two attempts - o Failing score on a final exam (other than the NBME), if applicable, after two attempts - Failing score on the OSCE, if applicable, after two attempts - Professionalism concerns deemed by the course director to be significant enough to warrant a fail on the final evaluation - If a student receives a final grade of "needs improvement" in the same competency in three or more clerkships, s/he will be referred to the GPC. - If a student fails three NBMEs or three OSCEs within the third year, s/he will be referred to the GPC and a notation will be made on the student's Medical Student Performance Evaluation (MSPE).